Omitlán de Juárez: Geography

+Omitlán de Juárez stands on Federal Highway 105, which connects Pachuca, Hidalgo, to Tempoal de Sánchez, Veracruz.

 Terrain and hydrology

-Omitlán de Juárez' is located within the province of the Neovolcanic Axis; within the subprovince of Plains and Sierras of Querétaro and Hidalgo.
+Omitlán de Juárez is located within the province of the Neovolcanic Axis; within the subprovince of Plains and Sierras of Querétaro and Hidalgo.
 Its terrain is mountainous (81.0%) and plain (19.0%) highlands.
 The hills known as Cerro Gordo, Cerro del Gallo and Peña del Zumate stand out.

 Its geolog corresponds to the Neogene period (98.23%).
 With extrusive igneous rocks: intermediate volcanic breccia andesite (53.23%), acid tuff (27.0%), acid tuff, acid volcanic breccia (7.0%) and basalt (11.0%).
 Regarding soil science the dominant soil is phaeozem (72.23%), luvisol (17.0%) and regosol (9.0%).

 With regard to hydrology, it is positioned in the hydrological region of the Pánuco; in the basins of the Moctezuma River; within the sub-basins of the Amajac River (51.0%) and Metztitlán River (49.0%).
 It has the Amajac and Bandola rivers, the latter of which flows into the Los Angeles Dam.
 It has two bodies of water.